wiseman-timelord/Chat-VulkanLlama/README.md

 2b) For Linux users run "pip install -r requirements.txt"
 3) Copy Llama 2 GGML model folder eg 'llama2_7b_chat_uncensored-GGML' directly into 'Llama2Robot' folder, currently the scripts only support 'llama2_7b_chat_uncensored.ggmlv3.q4_0.bin'.
 4a) For Windows users, double click the 'Llama2Robot.bat' or run 'wsl python3 main.py'.
-4b) For Linux users, run 'python3 main.py'.
+4b) For Linux users, run 'python3 main.py', and ensure you are using 85 columns for the window.

 ### REQUIREMENTS:
 Windows with WSL, Linux is unconfirmed.

 ### NOTES:
 *) This program is designed to be run on Windows/WSL/Python, it will not work in Windows/Python without WSL, this is because of the use of, 'jaxlib' and 'jax[cpu]'.
-It may work for Linux/Python users, but ensure you are using 85 columns for the window.